srinjoym/alvar_bundle_generator/README.md

 Automatically generates a bundle file based on tag locations for AR Track Alvar in ROS.

 ## Setup
-This package depends on a black box optimizater from PyBrain so that needs to be installed.
+This package depends on a black box optimizer from PyBrain so that needs to be installed.

 `pip install pybrain`